What does it take to thrive?

 Research highlights several mental skills that, if practised regularly, can set us up for life-long mental health and wellbeing, and enable thriving.

-Led by this research and an extensive evidence base, Smiling Mind has created a unique mental fitness framework, pulling a range of these key mental skills into five distinct areas that can be trained and developed.
+Led by this research and an extensive evidence base, Smiling Mind has created a unique mental fitness model, pulling a range of these key mental skills into five distinct areas that can be trained and developed.

 Smiling Mind defines these areas as: